spenczar/spenczar.com/content/2013_08_26_data-science-culture.md

 You can find gobs of chatter out there about what makes a good data scientist.
 Most focus on technical aspects: know statistics, write scripts, build machine-learning tools.
-Sure, these are all important, but the most valuable skill is missing.
+Sure, these are all important, but the list is incomplete.
 The most *valuable* skill for a data scientist is the ability to shape the culture around them, to convince others to use data to inform their decisions.

 The best data scientists are the ones who transform their company they come to.
 They motivate an entire organization to make decisions by